 But either way, selling on Amazon is quite a good choice as you get to sell on a platform that hosts the largest buying crowd on the planet, and the fee that it charges you for it is entirely justifiable and inexpensive.

-Hence, by most chances, if you stay consistent with the quality and quantity of your products, you can become a great seller on Amazon and build a fortune off of it.
+Hence, by most chance, if you stay consistent with the quality and quantity of your products, you can become a great seller on Amazon and build a fortune off of it.

 Selling on Amazon is a dream for many people in business.
 The platform is renowned in all parts of the planet, and its success gives more success to its respective sellers.